 601.1.1 Fluids.
-The manuals shall identify heat transfer fluid(s) used in the solar pool heating and cooling system.
+The manuals shall identify heat transfer fluid(s) used in the solar pool heating system.
 Proper procedures for handling, storage, safe disposal, and first aid shall be provided for each non-water fluid.
 A technical data sheet shall be provided for each non-water fluid or additives for water used in the system.
-Procedures shall be described for maintaining the heat transfer fluid's chemical composition at levels to prevent transition beyond design specifications deposits on the heat transfer surfaces, corrosion of the heat transfer surfaces and loss of freeze resistance.
+Procedures shall be described for maintaining the heat transfer fluid's chemical composition at levels to prevent transition beyond design specifications, deposits on the heat transfer surfaces, corrosion of the heat transfer surfaces and loss of freeze resistance.
 Recommended inspection and test intervals for the heat transfer fluid shall be provided.

 601.1.3 Warranty coverage.
 The manuals shall provide a full description of the scope of the warranty coverage on the system.
 All warranties shall be clearly stated.
 The manual shall describe what actions the purchaser shall undertake to obtain and transfer warranty coverage, as applicable.
 Warranties shall conform to federal and, when applicable, state requirements.
 Requirements for validation of warranties and procedures for warranty claims shall be specified.